Vastu15/Google-Cloud-Next-Big-Thing/README.md

 ## Routes
-Api backend is hosted on compute instance on GCP.
-ANd contains following routes:
+Api backend is hosted on compute instance on GCP [Vidya Backend](http://35.224.123.197/docs) and contains following routes :
 - Frame Upload(To send frames from webcam to ML models for inference)

 - GCP functions(Different GCP API like spech-to-text)